 Request for an amendment will be denied if it is not in writing or does not include a reason to support the request.
 In addition, requests also may be denied if the information:

-- Is not part of the information that the patients would be permitted to inspect or copy, or
+- Is not part of the information that the patients would be permitted to inspect or copy

 Right to request restrictions.
-Patients have the right to request a restrictions on the medical information used or disclosed about them for treatment, payment, or health care operations.
-Patients also have the right to request a limit on the medication information Norton Healthcare discloses to someone who is involved in the patient’s care or the payment for care, like a family member or friend, or for other permitted purposes.
+Patients have the right to request a restriction on the medical information used or disclosed about them for treatment, payment or health care operations.
+Patients also have the right to request a limit on the medical information Norton Healthcare discloses to someone who is involved in the patient’s care or the payment for care, like a family member or friend, or for other permitted purposes.
 For example, patients could ask that we not use or disclose information about a surgery they had.
-In addition, patient’s can request that we restrict the medical information we use in our hospital directory about them or its release to clergy.
-See information in this notice regarding research projects.

 Right to be notified following a breach of the patient’s unsecured protected health information.
-In the unlikely event that your protected health information has been compromised, Norton Healthcare will notify you of such an incident.
+In the unlikely event that a patient’s unsecured protected health information has been compromised, Norton Healthcare will notify the patient of such an incident.

 Other uses of medical information